Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-II/06-Full-Stack/2-full-stack-workflow/2-crud.md

 }
 ```

-In the task display component, we construct the edited object and submit it:
+In the *TaskDisplay* component, we construct the edited object and submit it:

 ```jsx
 // TaskDisplay.editTaskHandle